-If you decide to travel to Zimbabwe, be prepared to bring in sufficient hard currency to cover all your costs during your visit.
+If you decide to travel to Zimbabwe, be prepared to bring in sufficient cash to cover all your costs during your visit.
 You may have difficulty withdrawing cash from an ATM or bank.
 Travellers’ cheques and credit/debit cards are not widely accepted.
 The US Dollar is the main currency accepted in Zimbabwe.
 South African Rand, Botswanan Pula and Great British Pound are also accepted.
 Although rarely used, in January 2014, Zimbabwe added further currencies (Chinese Yuan, Australian Dollar, Indian Rupee and the Japanese Yen) to those officially accepted.
 In practice most transactions are conducted in US Dollars and South African Rand and these currencies are universally accepted.
 Other currencies may not be accepted in smaller or more remote locations.
 You will need to bring in notes in small denominations (i.e. US $1, $2, $5, $10), as small change is sometimes not available.

 Make two photocopies of valuable documents such as your passport, tickets, visas and travellers' cheques.
 Keep one copy with you in a separate place to the original and leave another copy with someone at home.

 While travelling, don't carry too much cash and remember that expensive watches, jewellery, mobile telephones and cameras may be tempting targets for thieves.

 As a sensible precaution against luggage tampering, including theft, lock your luggage.
 Information on luggage safety is available from Australia's Civil Aviation Safety Authority.